Trust Assessment

 pptx received a trust score of 10/100, placing it in the Untrusted category.
 This skill has significant security findings that require attention before use in production.

-The analysis covered 4 layers: manifest_analysis, llm_behavioral_safety, static_code_analysis, dependency_graph.
-The manifest_analysis layer scored lowest at 0/100, indicating areas for improvement.
+The analysis covered 4 layers: Manifest Analysis, Static Code Analysis, Dependency Graph, LLM Behavioral Safety.
+The Manifest Analysis layer scored lowest at 0/100, indicating areas for improvement.

-Last analyzed on February 11, 2026 (commit 1ed29a03).
+Last analyzed on July 1, 2026 (commit 35414756).
 SkillShield performs automated 4-layer security analysis on AI skills and MCP servers.

 Layer Breakdown